arashid-stac/gymRoutineSimulator/README.md

 [INCOMPLETE]

 1) Haven't implemented error control [DONE]
-2) Check to see if exercises are duplicated
+2) Check to see if exercises are duplicated [DONE]

+# Instructions
+Before running the application,
+1) Download opencsv and add it to the project's library.
+Link: https://sourceforge.net/projects/opencsv/
-Before running the application, go into the Methods class and manually input the csv path.
+2) Go into the Methods class and manually input the csv path.

 # Ideas
 1) Add option to generate Cardio workout
-2) Add option to generate circuit training